Garmelon/PFERD/CONFIG.md

 ### The `credential-file` authenticator

 This authenticator reads a username and a password from a credential file.

+- `path`: Path to the credential file.
+(Required)

 The credential file has exactly two lines (trailing newline optional).
 The first line starts with `username=` and contains the username, the second line starts with `password=` and contains the password.
 The username and password may contain any characters except a line break.